Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 - If the underlying SPSC queue is linearizable (which is composable), the resulting MPSC queue is linearizable.
 - The resulting MPSC queue's progress guarantee is the weaker guarantee between the wrapper's and the underlying SPSC's.
 - If the underlying SPSC queue is safe against ABA problem and memory reclamation, the resulting MPSC queue is also safe against these problems.
+- If the underlying SPSC queue is unbounded, the resulting MPSC queue is also unbounded.
 - To highlight specifically the performance of "MPSC queue wrappers", we define the theoretical *wrapping overhead*.
 Roughly speaking:
   - Theoretical performance of the MPSC queue's `enqueue` operation = Theoretical *wrapping overhead* the MPSC queue wrapper impose on `enqueue` + Theoretical performance of the SPSC queue's `enqueue` operation.
   - Theoretical performance of the MPSC queue's `dequeue` operation = Theoretical *wrapping overhead* the MPSC queue wrapper impose on `dequeue` + Theoretical performance of the SPSC queue's `dequeue` operation.